yaswanth123455/DBMS-Project/README.md

 # DBMS-Project
-This file contains all the basic operations that are used in MySQL Database.
+This Project contains all the basic operations that are used in MySQL Database.
+"index.html" is the main file.